In Him Ministries:

 The New Covenant has its own ordinances in baptism and the Lord’s Supper.

-Baptism is the outward sign that regeneration has occurred.
-It is a special ordinance that signifies that you have been spiritually born again into the believing people of God (his new creation), the church.
-Baptism carries with it a picture of Christ's death and resurrection (Matt.
+Baptism symbolizes the complete renewal and change in the believer’s life and testifies to the death, burial, and resurrection of Jesus Christ as the only way of salvation.
+Baptism carries with it a picture of Christ’s death and resurrection (Matt.
 3:11-13; 28:19; Mark 10:39; 16:16; John 1:33; 3:22-26; Acts 2:38-41; 8:36; 10:47-48; Col. 2:12).

-The Lord's Supper, commonly referred to as "communion," is the special ordinance that the Lord Himself instituted the night before he died.
-The ordinance of communion commemorates and typifies the suffering and death of the Lord Jesus Christ (Matt.
+The Lord’s Supper, commonly referred to as “communion,” is the special ordinance that the Lord instituted the night before he died.
+The ordinance of communion commemorates and typifies the suffering and death of the Lord Jesus Christ until He comes again (Matt.
 26:26-28; Mark 14:22-24; Luke 22:19-20; John 6:53; Rom.
 11:27; 1 Cor.
 10:16; 11:23-25).

 The New Covenant is the spiritual fulfillment of the Abrahamic and Davidic covenants (Gen. 12:1-3; 15; 17:1-14; 22:15-18; 2 Sam.
 7; Matt.
 20:30; Mark 12:35).